 Why This Matters

-The decision by a Texas DA to decline charges against police officers in the response to a terror attack has sparked controversy, highlighting the complexities of law enforcement accountability in high-stakes situations.
+A recent decision by the Texas DA to forgo charges against police officers in the response to a terror attack has sparked controversy, highlighting the complexities of law enforcement accountability in high-stakes situations.

 Coverage Snapshot

-Week 10 2026 included 39 Crime & Justice article(s).
-Leading outlets for this topic included NY Times, Fox News, Independent.
+Week 10 2026 included 36 Crime & Justice article(s).
+Leading outlets for this topic included NY Times, Independent, BBC.
 Across that cluster, sentiment showed a mostly neutral skew (avg score -0.07).

 Key Insights